8295

 Contractors using AllSource Supply Inc.’s Polyurea Solid Color System consistently report high-efficiency turnaround.
 The system consists of:

-This system is typically walkable in 2–3 hours, recoatable in under 90 minutes, and vehicle-ready the next day under normal conditions.
+This system is typically walkable in 2–3 hours, recoatable in under 90 minutes, and vehicle-ready within 72 hours under normal conditions.

 Application Note: Always refer to the individual product technical data sheets for specific cure profiles, working times, and environmental requirements.